payment-gateway.app Docs

 Credit notes therefore serve two purposes:

-• They provide the legal reversal document required for accounting and tax records.
+• They provide the reversal document used for accounting and tax records.

 • They explain why the invoice payment state may move to partially refunded, refunded, or fully credited without changing the original invoice contents.